palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 ./mvnw clean generate-sources -P openapi-client-webclient
 ```

-The generated code can be found in the following directory.
+The generated code can be found in the `target` directory.

 ```
 └── target